Mentalab-hub/explorepy/docs/usage.rst

 bin2csv
 %%%%

-Takes a binary file and converts it to three CSV files (ExG, orientation, marker files and metadata).
+Takes a binary file and converts it to four CSV files (ExG, orientation, marker files and metadata).
 ::

     Options: